coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

           .. warn:: Use of @string Notation is deprecated as it is inconsistent with pattern syntax.

-             This warning is disabled by default to avoid spurious diagnostics due to legacy notation in the Coq standard library.
+             This warning is disabled by default to avoid spurious diagnostics due to legacy notation in the Rocq standard library.
              It can be turned on with the ``-w disj-pattern-notation`` flag.

 .. exn:: Unknown custom entry: @ident.